lndrtrbn/lndrui/README.md

-# LNDRUI - Bank of UI components for React
+# Bank of UI components for React

-Lndrui is a library of reusable components made in React for my personnal projects.
+`Lndrui` is a library of reusable components made in React for my personnal projects.

 This library is made to be used in React applications.